 “Israel is the criterion according to which all Jews will tend to be judged.
 Israel as a Jewish state is an example of the Jewish character, which finds free and concentrated expression within it.
 Anti-Semitism has deep and historical roots.
 Nevertheless, any flaw in Israeli conduct, which initially is cited as anti-Israelism, is likely to be transformed into empirical proof of the validity of anti-Semitism.
 It would be a tragic irony if the Jewish state, which was intended to solve the problem of anti-Semitism, was to become a factor in the rise of anti-Semitism.
 Israelis must be aware that the price of their misconduct is paid not only by them but also Jews throughout the world.

 If Harkabi was alive today (he died in 1994), and given that Israel is not going to change course and that its brutal oppression of the Palestinians will only get worse and worse, I think he might agree with me that unless the Jews of the world divorce themselves from Zionism, anti-Israelism will be transformed into anti-Semitism at some point in the future.

 It’s that vision of the future that ought to motivate American, European and other Jews of the world to come to grips with the truth of history and the conclusion it invites – that Zionism is their real enemy.

-The problem for some and perhaps many American, European and other Jews of the world is that divorcing Zionism would mean that they were saying, in effect, that they no longer had need for the insurance policy of Israel as a refuge of last resort.
+The problem for some and perhaps many American, European, and other Jews of the world is that divorcing Zionism would mean that they were saying, in effect, that they no longer had the need for the insurance policy of Israel as a refuge of last resort.
 And that would raise a perfectly valid question.
-How can they be certain they will be safe and secure in their American, European and other homelands if they do abandon the Zionism?
+How can they be certain they will be safe and secure in their American, European, and other homelands if they do abandon Zionism?